ayankhanakaak/Battery-Notifier/README.md

 1. Place the script anywhere on your system.
 2. Run it.
 (Python should be installed for .PY files.)
+Optional:
-3. To make it start automatically on Windows:
+To make it start automatically on Windows:
     -   Press `Win + R`, type `shell:startup`.
     -   Add a shortcut to the script there.
     -   In the shortcut properties → **Run** → choose **Minimized**.